joutwater/Data-Structures/week03/README.md

 ### Step 3

 After all of the reuqests were run and added to the meetingsData array, it was time to pick and choose the information needed for the final array.
 First, I created a new variable called 'data' to hold the final array and used meetingsData.map to pick and choose desired attributes from meetingsData (latitude and longitude).
-A sequence similar to what was used in the previously described console.log was used to isolate the coordinates and add them as an object to the 'data' array along with the matching input addresses from 'var address'.
+A sequence similar to what was used in the previously described console.log was used to isolate the coordinates and add them as an object to the 'data' array along with the matching input addresses from 'var addresses'.

      //THREE --- creating the final array with addresses and lat long objects - refer to the above code ^ function writeCoords() {